ciscohyperflex/csi-plugin/README.md

 Cisco HyperFlex Container Storage Interface (CSI) is an out-of-tree container-based Kubernetes storage integration; which is deployed and consumed through standard Kubernetes primitives such as Persistent Volume Claims and Storage Classes.

-## Red Hat Certification (TBD)

-Red Hat Certification of HyperFlex CSI is in progress

 ## HyperFlex 4.5 Container Storage Interface (HX-CSI) Installation